JinhoLee93/computational_aspects_of_robotics/README.md

         - Update
             - Using the prediction already calculated and the information the robot receives from the landmarks around it.
 There is a huge spike on error meter at the beginning, but this behavior is expected since, first, the robot doesn't have any prior information about where it is, and, second, it the landmark information is highly limited.
         - Resample (Selective Process)
-            - The samples are resampled only when the magnitude of the particle weights is small enough
+            - The samples are resampled only when the magnitude of the particle weights is small enough/
             - As suggested, resampling is done using [numpy.random.choice](https://numpy.org/doc/stable/reference/random/generated/numpy.random.choice.html).
     - As seen in the result video, the trajectory created by the filter keeps up with the robot pretty well though the result becomes much more accurate when there is more landmarks for the robot to receive more information from in the workspace.
 Thus, it is shown that the filter works perfectly when the robot goes right in between landmarks.

 5. [Learning Inverse Kinematics (Neural Network)](https://github.com/JinhoLee93/Robotics/tree/main/learning_inverse_kinematics)
-    - High level concept of Inverse Kinematics can be found [here](https://en.wikipedia.org/wiki/Inverse_kinematics)
+    - High level concept of Inverse Kinematics can be found [here](https://en.wikipedia.org/wiki/Inverse_kinematics).
     - In order to calculate the corret inverse kinematics of a robot, the robot's foward kinematics must be calculated first.
         - Learn more about [Forward Kinematics](https://en.wikipedia.org/wiki/Forward_kinematics).
         - And I made this cool [program](https://github.com/JinhoLee93/Robotics/blob/main/learning_inverse_kinematics/forward_kinematics.py) that calculates forward kinematics for you and [this](https://github.com/JinhoLee93/Robotics/blob/main/learning_inverse_kinematics/inverse_kinematics.py) for inverse kinematics.